mintty/wsltty/README.md

 Run the [installer](https://github.com/mintty/wsltty/releases) to install
 * wsltty package components (see below) in the user’s application directory (where WSL is also installed)
-* an empty “home directory” to enable storage of a mintty config file
+* an empty wsltty “home directory” to enable storage of a mintty config file
-* a Desktop Shortcut and a Start Menu Shortcut to start WSL with a login bash in the user’s WSL home directory
+* a Desktop Shortcut and a Start Menu Shortcut to start WSL with a login bash in the **Windows user profile** directory; to start in the Linux home directory instead, add a `cd` command to your Linux `$HOME/.profile` script
 * context menu entries for Windows Explorer to start WSL with a bash in the respective directory

-An uninstaller is not provided.
+* an uninstall script that can be invoked manually to remove shortcuts and context menu entries

 #### Components ####